bolyche/bolyche.github.io/README.md

 bundle exec jekyll serve
 ```

-For further instruction on this checkout (docs such as this)[https://jekyllrb.com/docs/step-by-step/10-deployment/]
+For further instruction on this checkout [docs such as this](https://jekyllrb.com/docs/step-by-step/10-deployment/)

 ###

 ## Theme

-This (modified by me) theme is under free MIT licence via (WowThemes)[https://github.com/wowthemesnet/mediumish-theme-jekyll].
+This (modified by me) theme is under free MIT licence via [WowThemes](https://github.com/wowthemesnet/mediumish-theme-jekyll).